 When push comes to shove, you can’t ask for a better setting than the Blue-Grey All-American Combine (San Diego Regional).
 Scenery aside, there was talent on the field, too.

-NFL veteran Mark McMillian was lead instructor, once again, and shared his knowledge.
-Fellow one-time professional Sam Kirkland was also in attendance, among others.
+NFL veteran Mark McMillian was the lead instructor, once again, and shared his knowledge.
+Fellow one-time professional Sam Kirkland was in attendance too, among many others.

 Carter Schultz, QB, 2022, San Marcos (CA): An underclassman, but only on paper, the 6-foot-2 and 185-pounder performed with the poise of a varsity starter.

 Aiden Adams, QB, 2022, San Diego Serra (CA): The 6-foot and 175-pounder earned the respect of his peers, along with Ash Bibbes from Patrick Henry (CA).